This post contains affiliate links.

 Colusari Red Rice

-Aroma and Flavor: Colusari red rice is a medium-grain rice with a nutty and earthy flavor, similar to other red rice varieties.
+Colusari red rice is a unique variety that originated in Bhutan, but is grown more broadly today due to its popularity.
+It is a medium-grain rice with a nutty and earthy flavor.
 When cooked, Colusari red rice becomes tender with a slightly chewy texture.

 Doongara Rice

-Uses: Doongara rice is used in a variety of dishes where medium-grain rice is preferred, such as stir-fries, rice bowls, and pilafs.
+Doongara rice is used in a variety of dishes where medium-grain rice is preferred, such as stir-fries, rice bowls, and pilafs.
 Doongara has a unique starch structure making it a naturally low GI food providing slower sustained energy release.

 Egyptian Black Rice

-Origin and Flavor: Egyptian black rice is a unique rice variety grown in Egypt.
+Egyptian black rice is a unique rice variety grown in Egypt.
 It is a short-grain rice with a deep, nutty flavor with a hint of sweetness.
 When cooked, it becomes slightly sticky with a chewy texture.

 Egyptian Rice

-Uses: Egyptian rice is used in a variety of traditional Egyptian dishes, including Kushari, a popular street food made with rice, lentils, and pasta topped with spicy tomato sauce and crispy onions.
+Egyptian rice is a short-grain staple in Egypt.
+It has a mild flavor and serves as a good base for all sorts of rice dishes.
+When cooked, Egyptian rice becomes tender and sticky.
+Egyptian rice is used in a variety of traditional Egyptian dishes, including Kushari, a popular street food made with rice, lentils, and pasta topped with spicy tomato sauce and crispy onions.

 Glutinous Black Rice (Black Sticky Rice)

-Uses: Glutinous black rice is often used in both sweet and savory dishes in Southeast Asian cuisines.
+Glutinous black rice is used in both sweet and savory dishes in Southeast Asian cuisines.
 It is a key ingredient in desserts like Thai black rice pudding and is also used in savory dishes like rice dumplings and sticky rice balls.

 Glutinous Brown Rice (Brown Sticky Rice)

-Origin and Flavor: Glutinous brown rice is similar to glutinous black rice and is commonly found in Southeast Asian countries.
-It too is a short-grain rice variety with a slightly earthy flavor.
-When cooked, it becomes sticky and has a chewy texture, similar to other glutinous rice varieties.
+Glutinous brown rice is similar to its black counterpart.
+Both are short-grained with a slightly earthy flavor.
+When cooked, it becomes sticky and has a chewy texture.
+This makes it ideal for rice cakes, steamed rice desserts, and rice-based snacks.

 Green Jade Bamboo Rice